playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/mobile/cordova.md

 ### Building for iOS

-A prerequisite for iOS development is installing Xcode.
+Building for iOS is limited to macOS based computers.
+You must also ensure you have Xcode installed.
 You can install it from the [Mac App Store][9].

 To build your app for iOS, add the Cordova iOS platform to your project.
 From the root of your project, issue the command: